Multi- business Study of the Effect of Low Impact Physical Activity on Employee Health and Wellbeing- 2011

-The report findings come from a combined Foundation for Chronic Disease Prevention in the Workplace (FCDP) and Lancaster University Centre of Organizational Health & Wellbeing study into the physical and psychological impact of leading corporate health program - Global Corporate Challenge© (GCC) on 752 UK and US-based employees (of varying age, gender, health and base fitness level).
+The report findings come from a combined Lancaster University Centre of Organizational Health & Wellbeing and Foundation for Chronic Disease Prevention in the Workplace (FCDP) study into the physical and psychological impact of leading corporate health program - Global Corporate Challenge© (GCC) on 752 UK and US-based employees (of varying age, gender, health and base fitness level).

-Sourced from six leading organizations based in the UK and US (Hays Recruitment Services, Kraft Foods UK, Tesco plc, Tyco Fire Products and Wood Group), study subjects were provided pedometers and challenged to walk 10,000 steps per day over GCC's 16 week virtual walk around the world.
+Sourced from six leading organizations based in the UK (Hays Recruitment Services, Kraft Foods UK, Tesco plc, Tyco Fire Products and Wood Group) and one US based organization (name withheld), study subjects were provided pedometers and challenged to walk 10,000 steps per day* over GCC's 16 week virtual walk around the world.
 Self-reported questionnaires and on-site biometric screening recorded their physical activity levels, (physical and psychological health) and performance indicators before and after GCC participation, with ultimate analysis delivering a compelling case for getting workers walking.

 To assess the impact of participation in the Global Corporate Challenge© on low intensity physical activity levels, employees risk factors to non communicable diseases (such as Type 2 diabetes and cardiovascular disease), workplace productivity and psychological measures of employee mental health.

 - The results show that participating in the GCC resulted in a significant increase in employee physical activity levels as well as the frequency and planning of regular exercise.